mrFlick72/cloud-native-golang-framework/README.md

 # cloud-native-golang-framework
-It is My Golang High level Frameworkto build my onlyone-portal golang applications
+It is My Golang High level Framework to build my onlyone-portal golang applications